refinedev/refine/documentation/docs/core/providers/auth-provider.md

 :::

 :::tip
-**refine** automatically displays an error notification if the update password fails.
+**refine** automatically displays an error notification if the reset password fails.
 You can customize the default error message.

 ```tsx
 resetPassword: ({ email }) => {